1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-Several factors and lifestyle habits can raise your blood pressure:
+There are numerous possible reasons and lifestyle habits that will increase your blood pressure:

 • Overweight or obesity